Seagate/cortx-motr/doc/HLD_of_FOL.rst

 Refinement
 ===========

-The fol is organized as a single indexed table containing records with lsn as a primary key.
+The FOL is organized as a single indexed table containing records with LSN as a primary key.
 The structure of an individual record is outlined above.
-Detailed main fol interface is straightforward.
-Fol navigation and querying in the auxiliary interface are based on a fol cursor.
+Detailed main FOL interface is straightforward.
+FOL navigation and querying in the auxiliary interface are based on a FOL cursor.

 *******
 State
 *******

-Fol introduces no extra state.
+FOL introduces no extra state.

 **********
 Use Cases